 Such printers—and all equivalent products that use replaceable supplies—are nothing more than highly technological junk-lock products.
 Renegades should look closely at the comparative and actual cost of refill or recharge components where they are unavoidable, and be willing to trade off higher initial cost or features for substantially lower long-term expense.

 Any product that requires a specific kind of ongoing support, service, subscription or other running cost needs to be evaluated in terms of those costs as much as the initial purchase.
 Mobile phones are perhaps the number one product in this category, not just in ubiquity but in how many subscribers completely overlook the total costs.
 For one thing, the nominally fixed rates for voice, text and data are often subject to taxes and surcharges that can increase the base monthly cost by quite a bit.
 Most subscribers completely overlook that the “free” or deeply discounted phone offered as a shiny techno-carrot is more than adequately paid for by the total contract of $1,500, $2,000 or more—so much so that savvy users buy the phone at retail, subscribe to a lower cost service and save $1,000 or more over the same term.
-(Such service can also be changed at any time instead of being locked in for a contract term.)
+(They are then also free to change their service terms at any time instead of being locked in for a contract term.)

 There are not always good alternatives for services like home internet, cellular phones, cable TV or other consumer products that straddle the line between service and goods.
 The only way to get the maximum possible value from such purchases, though, is to look at them much as we did vehicle purchases above: look at all the prices, the real-world costs and the final total over time to judge the real value of the product or service.